rieckpil/progmot/content/post/giving-my-first-talk.md

 Nevertheless, more than 10 attendees came to me right after the talk to ask their questions and to thank me for giving this talk.
 We went outside the room to avoid any disturbance for the next speaker and discussed their questions with no rush.

-I guess that's a good sign if there's interest after your talk.
+I guess that's a good sign if there's interest after your talk and the attendees even miss the first minutes of the final talks as they want to talk with you.

 ## Afterthoughts & Tips

-Feeling of joy that I got out of my comfort zone.
+Overall, it was one of the best experiences I had in my professional career so far.
+The feeling of joy that I got out of my comfort zone really motivated me to tackle similar milestones from now on.

 Timing-wise I could have done a bit better.
 While my session was planned for 50 minutes, I finished my talk within 48 minutes and hence had no time to answer questions directly from the audience.
-Nevertheless, I tried to help everyone that came to me after the talk and we took a standing desk outside to discuss details or specific problems.
+Nevertheless, I tried to help everyone that came to me after the talk, and we took a standing desk outside to discuss details or specific problems.

-After giving the talk, I was both super happy and releaxed that I did it.
+After giving the talk, I was both super happy and relaxed.
 I immediately thought about what talks I can prepare next as I enjoyed the entire experience of being a speaker at a conference.

 The final slide deck is [available on Speaker Deck](https://speakerdeck.com/rieckpil/how-fixing-a-broken-window-cut-down-our-build-time-by-50-percent).

 Kudos belong to [Sergi Almar](https://twitter.com/sergialmar/) and his entire team for the amazing organization of this event!

-In summary, these are the tips and recommendations:
+In summary, these are the tips and recommendations I can give as a first timer:

-- do at least one trial run.
-If you've never presented in front of a bigger audience, use an internal event or a meetup to train
+- Do at least one trial run.
+If you've never presented in front of a bigger audience, use an internal event or a meetup to train your talk and presentation skills
-- try presentations in-house
-- get a mentor or buddy to help out with the slide deck and talk preparation (I didn't had one but advice for it if you've done not many other public speaking session inside your company)
+- Get a mentor or buddy to help out with the slide deck and talk preparation (I didn't had one but advice for it if you've done not many other public speaking session inside your company)
-- record yourself while speaking.
-I know that's super akward if you're doing it for the first time.
-Just do it and use the result as a backup (I use ScreenFlow for this, the QuickTimePlayer of MacOS also works here)
+- Record yourself during your trial run(s).
+I know that's super awkward if you're doing it for the first time.
-- cut the recording to have a plan B if everything goes south.
+- Cut your best trial recording to have a plan B if everything goes south.
 Imagine a positive COVID test right before the conference.
-This way, you can at least send the recording to the organizers and they can play it inside the room.
+This way, you can at least send the recording to the organizers, and they can play it inside the room.
-- check the hardware before and have backup options
+- Check the hardware on stage in a coffee break some hours before your talk starts.
-- have fun
+- Have fun.
+You're there to talk about stuff that you care.
-- don't do live coding on your first talk
+- Don't do live coding on your first talk.
-- have fallbacks for everything.
-Batteries for your presenter, maybe a second laptop, a USB with the final talk on it, mobile data if the conference WLAN is flaky
+- Hve fallback option for everything: Batteries for your presenter, maybe a second laptop, a USB with the final talk on it, mobile data if the conference WLAN is flaky, etc.
 - Use big font sizes - the attendees in the last rows will thank you
-- Don't overuse bullet points that make your audience tired, fresh up things with graphics, images and short summaries
+- Don't overuse bullet points that make your audience tired
+- Fresh up things with graphics, images and short summaries
 - Upload your slide deck to Speaker Deck afterward
 - Don't use dark themes when screenshotting your code examples (I use the distraction free mode of IntelliJ IDEA for my screenshots)
 - Talk water and maybe some throat candy to the stage if your voice starts cracking